SalomePlatform/yacs/doc/cppsalome.rst

 Management of multi-linguism
 `````````````````````````````````
 Qt provides a help tool for multi-linguism support.
-This is reused in Salome.
+This is reused in SALOME.
 The principle is simple:  all character strings that are used for menu labels and dialogs with the user
 are encapsulated in calls to the Qt tr() (translate) function that uses a label name as its argument.
 For example, the getText function will be used to ask the user to enter a first name, in which the first